 Heavy cane crops that result in lodging are always a challenge when cutting both green or burnt, with the Canestalker attached these challenges can be overcome with increased efficiency in main design changes compared to conventional crop dividers.

-With the Canestalker design we wanted to keep the ground speed at 6km/hr for the economics of harvesting, without seeing the damage that could be occurring with conventional crop dividers.
-We also wanted to eliminate the use of side trim knives as these also cause some losses.
+With the Canestalker design we wanted to keep the minimum ground speed at 6km/hr for the economics of harvesting, without seeing the damage that is occurring with conventional crop dividers.
+It is our intent to eliminate the use of side trim knives as they also cause unrecoverable losses.

 The Canestalker crop divider is one of the many additions to the range of harvester maximisation products that EHS Manufacturing have designed, built and tested, to reduce crop losses and maximise profitability.

 - Low rpm two start wrap for maximum lift at high ground speed

 - Live point or slip on shoe configuration

 - Variable flow controller, giving ease of auger rpm adjustment on the run and in comfort of the cab